CharlesLedbetter/suggestion-cli/README.md

 #### Required Option:
-Short form `-s`, long form `--service`, accepted values are 'netflix','hulu_plus', 'amazon_prime', 'hbo_max'.
+Short form `-s`, long form `--service`, accepted values are 'netflix','hulu', 'amazon', 'hbo'.
 This option indicates which streaming service to get a random movie from.

 #### Option: